sphynkx/Pyembed/README.md

-Pyembed is a [Mediwiki](https://www.mediawiki.org/) extension that allows you to use Python as embedded language.
+Pyembed is a [Mediawiki](https://www.mediawiki.org/) extension that allows you to use [Python](https://www.python.org/) as embedded language.
 The extension is inspired by [Scribunto](https://www.mediawiki.org/wiki/Extension:Scribunto) and is similar in many ways.

 ## Requirements